Every child has two parents

-For their child's sake, unmarried parents need to figure out how to bring up their child together - while being apart.
-For fathers, that means being responsible and cooperating with their child's mother.
-For mothers, that means supporting the relationship their child has with his father.
-This brochure describes steps you can take to make this happen.*
+For their child's sake, unmarried parents need to figure out how to bring up their child together -- while being apart.
+For fathers, that means being responsible and cooperating with their children's mothers.
+For mothers, that means supporting the relationships their children have with their fathers.

 Unmarried parents have all kinds of relationships.
-A few live together.
-Some spend time together, but live separately.
+Some live together.
+Some spend time together, but live apart.
 Others get together again... and many split up forever, often starting new relationships.
-But no matter what, all unmarried parents are connected permanently through their child.
+But no matter what, all unmarried parents are connected permanently through their children.

 In many of these situations, one or both parents still have feelings about the other parent.
 Maybe you'd like to get back together.
 Maybe you are just curious about who the other parent is with now.